sprout-uci/garota/README.md

 to build the software including the binaries of gpio test-case.
 Note that this step will not run any simulation, but simply generate the MSP430 binaries corresponding to the test-case of choice.
-As a result of the build, two files pmem.mem and smem.mem should be created inside msp_bin directory:
+As a result of the build, the following file should be created in the msp_bin directory:

 - pmem.mem program memory contents corresponding the application binaries

-- smem.mem contains SW-Att binaries.

-In the next steps, during synthesis, these files will be loaded to the MSP430 memory when we either: deploy GAROTA on the FPGA or run GAROTA simulation using VIVADO simulation tools.
+In the next steps, during synthesis, this file will be loaded to the MSP430 program memory when we either: deploy GAROTA on the FPGA or run GAROTA simulation using VIVADO simulation tools.

 If you want to clean the built files run: